ZhangZhuoSJTU/Web3Bugs/README.md

 + Adding newly disclosed code4rena contest bugs.
 + Suggesting improvements to the classification standard
 + Correcting mislabeled bugs
++ Filling in any missing defillama entities in the `results/contests.csv`

 Further details can be found in our [contribution guidelines](docs/contribution.md).